Sweet and Lowdown is a 1999 American comedy-drama film written and directed by Woody Allen.

 - "Rashomon"-Style: Because so much of Emmet Ray's life is shrouded in legend, we see and hear many different versions of various events in his life.

 - Sticky Fingers: Emmet Ray appears to be an easily diagnosible kleptomaniac.
+After he's shown pocketing a hotel ashtray, one of the supposed biographers mention Emmet once stole another musician's alarm clock.

 - Too Qualified to Apply: Emmet enters a small-town talent contest while driving cross country.
 He effortlessly wins, being lauded as the second best guitarist after Django Reinhardt, and is run out of town when his identity is revealed.